yy3488/b9122/assignment2/README.md

 I created a video file with the first 3 minutes of lecture 1 [here](https://www.dropbox.com/scl/fi/k97fjziyv60vs0f88aw0y/lecture_1_slides.mp4?rlkey=5r7sb7ddvkv7249mlzkdy49sf&st=b54y5gf3&dl=0).
 Download this video file (6 MB).

 Use the installation from the previous step and run the tool on this file.
-Your output should contain 3 images, around 1 slide per minute.
+Your output should contain between 3 and 6 images.
+I get 3 images when I run on my computer, the TAs got 5 images, you may get a different number and that is OK.
+Make sure your initial code captures all three slides at the start.

 Submit these images on GradeScope without changing their name.